recolic/microsoft-intune-archlinux/README.md

 #### ArchLinux side

-- msft-identity-broker.service: Failed at step STATE_DIRECTORY spawning /opt/msft/identitybroker/bin/msft-identity-broker: Operation not permitted
+- microsoft-identity-broker.service: Failed at step STATE_DIRECTORY spawning /opt/microsoft/identitybroker/bin/microsoft-identity-broker: Operation not permitted

 This is a permission issue.
-Please run `chmod 777 -R /opt/msft` as root, **and** run `chown -R YourName /home/YourName/.config`, and restart the service.
+Please run `chmod 777 -R /opt/microsoft` as root, **and** run `chown -R YourName /home/YourName/.config`, and restart the service.

-- msft-identity-broker.service: Failed to set up special execution directory in /home/YourName/.config: Operation not permitted
+- microsoft-identity-broker.service: Failed to set up special execution directory in /home/YourName/.config: Operation not permitted

 This is also a permission issue while overwritting user config with root account manually.
 Please run `chown -R YourName /home/YourName/.config` and restart the service.